Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 # Testing Methodology
 Any guide or review lacking testing methodology is not a good guide, so I'll include this.

-Throughout the guide, I'm using my Sapphire RX 6900XT Nitro+ SE for demonstration.
+Throughout the guide, I'm using my Sapphire RX 6900XT Nitro+ SE[^1] for demonstration.
 The fan curve is default, Resizable BAR is enabled.
 Remember, everything I say, like benchmark score and percentage is all relative to my GPU, so yours, even when following the exact instructions, might be a little different.

 | Hardware      | Model         |
 | ------------- | ------------- |